open-sre/sentinel/README.md

 - **Test ANY url protocol**:  Currently supports https and http
 - **Cloud-native**: Go from running a test locally to running it in your own local machine, which can also be distributed across different geographies.
+- **Prometheus Integrated**: This service pushes all metrics to Prometheus, if you already have a Prometheus setup in your environment.
 - **and more!** Await more features

 # Getting Started With Sentinel